“Gaspar’s Ghosts”

 Sueños Artist Series (11 of 12), 2026

-Paper, Glue, Printer's Ink, Glass, Natural Cork, Fermented Grape JuiceGaspar de Portolá marched north from Point Loma in 1769.
-He was looking for Monterey Bay, but he walked right past it.
-The valley where Besio Vineyard is located—some 65 miles north of Portolá’s objective—still bears his name.
+Paper, Glue, Printer's Ink, Glass, Natural Cork, Fermented Grape JuiceIn 1769, Gaspar de Portolá marched north from Point Loma, in search of Monterey Bay.
+He walked right past it.
+The valley where Besio Vineyard is located—some 65 miles north of the objective—still bears Portolá’s name.

 “Gaspar’s Ghosts” is available for $100.